Ambrose Lufuma

 Ambrose Lwiji Lufuma (born October 26, 1957) is a Zambian politician, businessman, and economist.
-He is Zambia's current Minister of Defense.
+He is Zambia's current Minister of Defence and Member of Parliament for Kabompo.

 Early life

 Ambrose was born to Raphael Lufuma and Chisengo in 1957, in Kawanda Village of Kabompo.

 He attended Kawanda Primary School.
 In 1972, he was transferred to Mpima Seminary for his high school education.

 Career

-In 1976, he joined the Zambia National Service and underwent military training after graduating from high school.
-He, later was selected to go the University of Zambia; there he studied Economics.
+In 1976, Ambrose joined the Zambia National Service and underwent military training after graduating from high school.
+He, later, was selected to go the University of Zambia; there he studied Economics.